Tag Archives: James Nicholas

 The Legend of the Super Naturals is now in the middle of the comic and continues to build on the lore.
 Lionheart and Thunder Bolt materialise in England and Burnheart naturally tries to incinerate them.
 However, even though they’re in a weakened state from their transference (see last issue) no harm comes to them because they’re in their secondary state.
 Each character has their original human ghost form and their solid, real world animal form.
 In between is this “secondary state”, their humanoid shape but baring the features of their animal totem.
 It’s while in this form that they can unleash their hidden magical powers.

-We’ve also had a change in artist which I failed to mention last time.
-The first chapter’s creepy art was expertly crafted by John Gillatt before Dave D’Antiquis brought a more action-packed approach to the strip.
-Now, regular contributor to Barrie’s comics Sandy James takes the helm.
-Known for his full-colour covers and posters, at first I didn’t recognise the art as his, simply because it’s unusual for me to see his work in black and white (he also drew a fantastic full-colour strip for Ring Raiders).
+The creepy art of the first chapter in this story was expertly crafted by John Gillatt before Dave D’Antiquis brought a more action-packed approach to the strip.
+Now, regular contributor to Barrie’s comics Sandy James has taken the helm.
+Known for his full-colour covers and posters, at first I didn’t recognise the art as last issue, simply because it’s unusual for me to see his work in black and white (he also drew a fantastic full-colour strip for Ring Raiders).
 The solid line work, this version of Skull and the panel showing the Tomb of Doom (of which he drew a poster for #1) are classic Sandy.

 After seeing it munch its way through a wall at the end of last issue’s The Curse it’s confirmed here that it’s a sentient being in its own right.
 The ghostly face on the front was a superb three-dimensional hologram on the toy and I remember the adverts featured it rearing up on its back wheels as described here.
-As always Sandy has produced a very colourful, fun poster and it’s probably my favourite so far thanks to it being much more detailed than previous ones.
+As always Sandy has produced a very colourful, fun poster and it’s probably my favourite so far.

 Moving on to our more light-hearted strip, Ghostlings.
 Drawn by Anthony Williams, Spooks takes up arms (geddit?) against the future human tribe’s enemies.
 In fact, he even gets a little bit carried away with all of the bravado in this funny moment as the last of the Crevice-Crawlers makes its escape.